The following benefits are covered by Medicaid under federal law:

 - When to go to the Urgent Care Center or Emergency Room

 A professional nurse is available 24 hours a day, 7 days a week.
 If you experience an emergency, please call 911.

 Also available to all our Medicaid members, is our wellness coaching program.
 You have access to several wellness coaches, including:

 - Certified Rehabilitation Counselor - Help prevent or reduce falls.
 This Wellness Coach will ask some questions about your risk for falling and do a home safety checklist.
 Your coach will also give you tips to help your balance and strength.

 - Registered Dietitian Nutritionist - Get answers to your questions about healthy eating from a food expert.
 This Wellness Coach will work with you to help manage any medical conditions or your overall health.

-- Certified Diabetes Educator - Take control of your diabetes.
+- Certified Diabetes Care and Education Specialist - Take control of your diabetes.
 This Wellness Coach will help you learn about taking medicines and lowering your risk of diabetes-related complications.
 You can set goals for moving more.
 If you are looking for help with food and nutrition information only, reach out to our Registered Dietitian Nutritionist Wellness Coach!

 When you make the right choices, you deserve a reward.
 Healthier lifestyle decisions are no exception.
 The Goodness Rewards Programs gives Gateway Health members a reloadable gift card, good at over 100 locations.
 Every time you complete an eligible health activity, you get a reward!